itsrocketfuel/artists-eve/README.md

 # Getting Started

-Clone the repository on your local machine, open its directory in a terminal and run `npm install`
+Clone the repository to your local machine, open its directory in a terminal and run `npm install`

 ## Available Scripts